Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 Note that in this sample, the **Authentication** section of the connection string is how we inform the Microsoft client library that we want to connect with managed identity.
+There are no asswords in the bicep templates, the C# code, the config file, or the App Service configuration settings.
+Managed identity keeps connections secure because only Azure resources can connect with managed identity.
+Managed identities do not have passwords that can be leaked so you don't need to create a rotation strategy to ensure their integrity.

-The bicep templates in this project handle the remaining tasks associated with using managed identity.
+The bicep templates in this project handle the following tasks associated with using managed identity.

 1. Create the managed identity [example](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/main/infra/resources.bicep#L21)